falkon2/App/README.md

-Web Geny, A simple yet powerfull website builder
+Web Geny, A simple yet powerfull website builder.
+Made with love ❤️ using react, tauri and tailwind!